Using Outbound Apps

 Fetching Outbound Apps Tokens

-To retrieve a user's token for an outbound app, you'll use Descope's Management API with your Project ID and Management Key.
+To retrieve a user's token for an outbound app, you can use either the REST API or one of our SDKs.

 Descope provides two methods for fetching user-level outbound app tokens, depending on whether you know the exact scopes you need: